-These prohibitions on disconnecting, refusing to reconnect, and charging late fees in this proclamation, as amended, are extended until termination of the COVID-19 State of Emergency or 11:59 p.m. on July 31, 2021, whichever comes first.
+These prohibitions on disconnecting, refusing to reconnect, and charging late fees in this proclamation, as amended, are extended until termination of the COVID-19 State of Emergency or 11:59 p.m. on September 30, 2021, whichever comes first.

-Citizens encountering financial difficulties should reach out to their local utility providers.
+Citizens encountering financial difficulties should contact their local utility providers.
 Most utilities have adopted policies that can help with delinquent bills and ensure continued service after the moratorium expires.
+Also, the Washington State Department of Commerce has assembled resources for utility customers, which may be accessed here or by calling 2-1-1.

-FURTHERMORE, it is the intent of this order to ensure that vulnerable populations and households retain access to essential services while they are experiencing financial hardship caused by layoffs, reduced hours, or other circumstances caused by the COVID-19 pandemic.
+FURTHERMORE, it continues to be the intent of this order to ensure that vulnerable populations and households retain access to essential services while they are experiencing financial hardship caused by layoffs, reduced hours, or other circumstances caused by the COVID-19 pandemic.
 Access to these services is critical to ensure the safety and health of our communities during this crisis.
 This order therefore acknowledges the role that the public and private utilities subject to this order play in protecting the health and well-being of our communities and families; and expresses gratitude for their voluntary efforts to support customers during this crisis.